- Update

 Highlights

-- Competitive bid rounds for exploration and production are held regularly, both onshore and in shallow water, and deep water.
+- Competitive bid rounds for exploration and production are held regularly, both onshore and in shallow and deep water, to raise oil and gas production.

 - The country is the largest LNG producer and exporter in Latin America.
-It exports 40% of its LNG to Latin America.
+The power and energy mix rely heavily on gas.
+Gas production is decreasing (2%/year since 2010).

-- Gas reserves are depleting quickly, and the country is aiming to develop exploration to come back among the top 10 LNG producers worldwide.
+- Gas reserves are depleting quickly, and the country is aiming to develop exploration to strengthen its position among the top 10 LNG producers worldwide.

 - Several new gas fields should be developed over the coming years, including the Manatee and Dragon fields near the border with Venezuela.

-The Ministry of Energy and Energy Industries supervises the energy sector.
+The Ministry of Energy and Energy Industries (MEEI) supervises the energy sector.

 Since 1997, natural gas has played an important role in the economy, supplanting oil and reflecting the increasing interest in the development of the gas and petrochemical industry.
-The Government's current priority is to reduce dependence on oil by promoting the country's gas resources.
+The Government's current priority is to raise gas and oil production, to meet rising domestic consumption.

 Energy Companies